 Aurget is designed to make the AUR convenient and speed up tedious actions.
-The user can decide to search, download, build, and/or install packages consistently through a config file or dynamically by passing arguments on the commandline.
+The user can decide to search, download, build, and/or install packages consistently through a configuration file or dynamically by passing arguments on the command-line.

 You have been warned.

-If you’ve found a bug or want to request a feature, please let me know via email.
-If you can implement what you’re looking for, please fork my git repo and send me a pull request.
+If you’ve found a bug or want to request a feature, please let me know via GitHub Issues.
+If you can implement what you’re looking for, please open a Pull Request, preferably including tests.